Languages of Canada: Acadian French

 Acadian French is a unique form of Canadian French which incorporates not only distinctly Canadian phrases but also nautical terms, English loanwords, linguistic features found only in older forms of French as well as ones found in the Maritimer English dialect.

 Brayon French

 A sub-dialect of Acadian French, Brayon French is spoken by those in Madawaska County of New Brunswick.
 The language is a mix of Acadian and Quebec French with influence from the local Mi'kmaw and Maliseet languages, with only slight differentiation from the more standard Acadian French.

 Québec French

 As the most spoken variety of French in Canada, Québec French contains a significant number of dialects, generally grouped in two: the "old" dialects of the territories at the time of the British conquest and the "new" dialects that arose post-conquest.

 Chaouin French

-Around 1615 as the coureurs des bois moved past the city of Quebec, those who settled in Ndakinna (Abenaki Country) developed unique features still found today, especially in the Bois-Francs region South of the St. Lawrence.
+Around 1615 as the coureurs des bois moved past the city of Quebec, those who settled in Ndakinna (Abenaki land) developed unique features still found today, especially in the Bois-Francs region South of the St. Lawrence.